 I hope you might join us.

-October 2021 Haumea Ecoversity Earth Charter
+NEW YEAR 2022 Haumea Ecoversity Earth Charter

 6-week Online Course Booking Information

 - We have a sliding pricing scale to suit your situation.

 - Our class sizes are small for supportive learning, so please book early to avoid disappointment.

 I wish to gratefully acknowledge a 2020 Irish Arts Council Professional Development Award, that enabled me to gain accreditation from the international Earth Charter International education centre.
 I benefited from instruction and generous dialogue with international sustainability educators, like Prof Emeritus Sam Crowell, author of Emergent Teaching: A Path of Significance, Creativity and Transformation (Crowell and Reid-Marr, 2013), Dr Mirian Vilela, Dr Mark Hathaway and was inspired by passionate teachers around the world embracing ESD and the Earth Charter.
 I also wish to thank 20 Haumea learners and my collaborator, philosopher Dr Nikos Patedakis who from different parts of the world gave me such valuable feedback for the pilot Haumea Ecoversity Earth Charter course.
 I’m honoured to be travelling with others on such an enriching and inspiring journey- Thank you all!